How Cairo Went From A Booming Steamboat Hub To A Ghost Town On The Mississippi River

 formulanone/Wikimedia CommonsBoarded up buildings in Cairo in 2020.

-In 1969, the Washington Reports that Cairo suffered through 170 days of reported sniper fire.
-Between 1968 and 1972, the town had such a reputation that its high school teams played every game as an away game — no other high schools would willingly come to Cairo.
+In 1969, according to a 1987 report in the Washington Post, Cairo suffered through 170 days of reported sniper fire.
+Between 1968 and 1972, the town had such a reputation that its high school teams played every game as an away game because no other high schools would willingly come to Cairo.

-During that time, in 1969, a new vigilante group called the White Hats also formed.
-They threatened any Black residents who dared gather at sports games, parks, or for marches.
-In response, black residents formed the United Front of Cairo to end segregation.
-The United Front boycotted white-owned businesses but the white residents refused to give in and one by one, businesses began to close.
+During that period, a new vigilante group called the White Hats formed.
+Members threatened any Black residents who dared gather at sports games, parks, or marches.
+In response, citizens formed the United Front of Cairo to end segregation.
+The United Front boycotted white-owned companies, but the white residents refused to give in, and one by one, businesses began to close.

 Abandoned Business In Cairo